Sirze01/Scrabble_Junior_Game/ReadMe.txt

-      -> Every aglomeration of 2 letters or more vertically or horizontally is a word - 1 char words are not considered words -> Naturally, you must continue or start words with only the letters with you have on hand -> Distinguish played tiles with colors (different for each player) -> Exchange and pass behaviours follow the original rules of the game -> In-game messages and commands are very explicit in this regard -> We considered you can only pass when you can't move and have exchanged at least once from the pool and still can't move
+      -> Every aglomeration of 2 letters or more vertically or horizontally is a word - 1 char words are not considered words -> Naturally, you must continue or start words with only the letters with you have on hand -> Distinguish played tiles with colors (different for each player) -> Exchange and pass behaviours:
+      -> You can only pass when you cannot move and have tried to exchanged once -> We prohibited more than one exchange in the same turn -> You can only exchange when you cannot move -> If you exchanged once and still cannot move, you must pass -> You have two turns, so you can exchange a second time in the second turn if the exchanged letter in the first turn gave you a playable tile
+      -> Automatic and manual passes:
-      -> Naturally, if you have nothing on hand or the pool is empty and you can't move you may pass directly -> The game ends when all tiles are highlighted or all players have passed their moves (extreme situation)
+         -> Most situations are manual so that the player learns the game mechanics -> If the same situation of the last turn happens again, you won't have to do it manually again -> If the pool is empty, you must try to exchange (which we'll be denied) and then we'll pass for you -> You cannot exchange when you have nothing on your hand, so we'll pass automatically for you -> The game ends when all tiles are highlighted or all players have pass their moves (extreme situation)

 -> Some nice and fun features were added to the game experience:
    -> "Card view" on the side of the board - shows adaptative game info